-Using the VS Code plugin
+Using the VS Code plugin for Python

 The only prerequisites are that you have Kite Engine running and the VS Code plugin installed.
 If you don't have the VS Code plugin installed, you can learn how to do so here.